-We want to apply the Lovász Local Lemma \cite{local,local2} to bound the weak chromatic number of \(H\).
-Let \(c\in\NN\).
-In any \(c\)-coloring of the vertices of \(H\) an edge is called bad if it is monochromatic and good if not.
-In any uniformly random \(c\)-coloring the probability for one edge to be bad is \(p=\frac{1}{c^{d-1}}\).
-Moreover, note that the events whether one edge and a set of edges not adjacent to the first edge are bad are independent.
-Thus each event whether an edge is bad depends on at most \(\Delta\) other such events.
+We want to apply the Lovász Local Lemma \cite{local,local2} to bound the weak chromatic number of $H$.
+Let $c\in\NN$.
+In any $c$-coloring of the vertices of $H$ an edge is called bad if it is monochromatic and good if not.
+In a uniformly random $c$-coloring the probability for any one edge to be bad is $p=\frac{1}{c^{d-1}}$.
+Moreover, let $e$ be any edge in $H$ and $F$ be the set of edges in $H$ not adjacent to $e$.
+Then the events of $e$ being bad and of any edges from $F$ being bad are independent.
+Thus the event whether any edge is bad is independent from all but at most $\Delta$ other such events.

-The Lovász Local Lemma guarantees us that there is positive probability that all edges are good if \(e\cdot p\cdot(\Delta+1)\leq1\).
-This implies that \(H\) is weakly \(c\)-colorable.
+The Lovász Local Lemma guarantees us that with positive probability all edges are good if $e\cdot p\cdot(\Delta+1)\leq1$.
+This implies that $H$ is weakly $c$-colorable.
 Note that

 Choosing an integer